 Develop metrics, targets and record keeping systems to assess the effectiveness of their customer outreach and notification efforts.

-Be able to demonstrate these materials to the Utility upon request.
+For DRAM, be able to demonstrate these materials to the CPUC upon request.

-Finally, for SDG&E, we require SDG&E to submit an updated notification and outreach and notification plan that conforms to the requirements of D.16-09-056 and that includes metrics and targets to assess the effectiveness of its approach.
+For other third-party aggregator programs, be able to demonstrate these materials to Utilities upon request.

 The Utilities shall reflect the direction in this section in their supplemental compliance filings to this resolution for AL 3466-E-A et al. and AL 4991-E-A et al.